๐Campaigns

 Why keep bot detection enabled?
 Search engine crawlers regularly visit your website to index content.
 Without bot detection, these automated visits would consume tracking numbers from your pool, reducing availability for real visitors and skewing your analytics data.

-Step 7: Configure Voicemail (Optional)
+Step 9: Configure Voicemail (Phone Calls only)

 Check Enable voicemail to allow callers to leave messages when no one answers